Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs

-The herding behavior observed in the stock and US ETF markets displays similar patterns, with only the first two sub-periods, namely Pre-Covid-19 and Covid-19 pandemic, having signs of herding behavior while most remaining sub-periods show no evidence of herding.These first two sub-periods cover critical events that significantly impacted traditional markets, i.e. the US-China trade war during the year 2019 and the severe hit of the contagious health disease Covid-19 on the global economy and financial markets in the first half of 2020.
+The herding behavior observed in the stock and US ETF markets displays similar patterns most of the time, with the first two sub-periods, namely Pre-Covid-19 and Covid-19 Pandemic, having signs of herding behavior while most remaining sub-periods show no evidence of herding.These first two sub-periods cover critical events that significantly impacted traditional markets, i.e. the US-China trade war during the year 2019 and the severe hit of the contagious health disease Covid-19 on the global economy and financial markets in the first half of 2020.
 Notably, in the Pre-Covid-19 period (Tables \ref{tab:4.1} and \ref{tab:4.2}), herding behavior in both stocks and US ETFs was significantly stronger during times of negative market returns than positive ones.
-This greater herding magnitude can be attributed to the tension of the US-China trade war took place throughout 2019 and continually affected the economies of not only the US and China but also other countries and continents~\cite{ben23,bai23}.
-Moreover, investors have also been bombarded by both negative and positive news about this event, with the largest contribution coming from President Trump who often used social networks to post updates on the trade war.
-Consequently, such news dragged the markets up and down frequently~\cite{lew19}.
+This greater herding magnitude can be attributed to the tension of the US-China trade war throughout 2019, affecting not only the US and Chinese economies but also other countries and continents~\cite{ben23,bai23}.
+Additionally, investors were continuously exposed to negative news about the trade war throughout the year~\cite{lew19}.
 Consequently, these circumstances led to a herding phenomenon among investors, especially during periods of declining asset prices.
 In fact, it has been shown that there was a selling wave of assets during this year~\cite{par19}.
 The only exception was that stocks also exhibited a signal of herding behavior during the second Bull Time while US ETFs revealed evidence of this behavior during the third Bull Time.
 This herding behavior can be attributed to the continual surge in prices of the assets during these sub-periods~\cite{wor21}, which caused similar purchasing and selling actions among investors with the aim of making the most profits.